harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ### Denotation

-Names and noun phrases _denote_ denotation, denotatum, reference or semantic value (?).
+Names and noun phrases _denote_ ad denotation, denotatum, reference or semantic value (these are all synonims).

 Example: “Marco Aurelio” denotes a certain person named like this.